logankcc/stm32-temperature-logger/README.md

 - **Resolution Configuration**
     - The temperature reading resolution is configurable by storing the resolution bits `R1` and `R0` as a data member of the `TMP100` class.
 However, the method `TMP100::convertRawTemperatureDataToCelsius` assumes the resolution of a passed temperature reading based on the current bit settings.
 For example, if a 10-bit measurement is passed while the resolution is configured for 9 bits, the Celsius conversion will be incorrect.

+- **Power Loss Impact**
+    - If there is a power loss to the board, the next address in memory will be lost, causing the program to overwrite data on subsequent writes.
+This issue can be resolved by storing the next memory address in non-volatile memory.